aframevr/aframe-presentation-kit/content.md

 </div>

 <!-- Notes -->
-- Works together with 3D tools
+- Can be used alongside 3D tools
 - Create models and scenes to place into A-Frame

 ---